Chaste/Chaste.github.io/site/content/docs/user-tutorials/AnotherBidomainSimulation.md

 images: []
 toc: true
 ---
-This tutorial is automatically generated from [TestAnotherBidomainSimulationTutorial.hpp](https://github.com/Chaste/Chaste/blob/develop/heart/test/tutorials/TestAnotherBidomainSimulationTutorial.hpp) at revision [0a2ab4e09adf](https://github.com/Chaste/Chaste/commit/0a2ab4e09adf884a22cb443bfb10d94d8efb5ed3).
+This tutorial is automatically generated from [TestAnotherBidomainSimulationTutorial.hpp](https://github.com/Chaste/Chaste/blob/develop/heart/test/tutorials/TestAnotherBidomainSimulationTutorial.hpp) at revision [7ade7e284900](https://github.com/Chaste/Chaste/commit/7ade7e284900924a4777da9dc3f8d5a2647f9c55).
 Note that the code is given in full at the bottom of the page.
 ## Another example showing how to run a bidomain simulation

+In this tutorial we run another bidomain simulation,
+showing:

-In this tutorial we run another bidomain simulation, showing (i) an example using one of the source cell factories, (ii) how to define and use fibre directions, and (iii) mentioning how to write other output file formats.
+i) an example using one of the source cell factories, ii) how to define and use fibre directions, and iii) mentioning how to write other output file formats.

 The first thing to do is to include the headers as before.